 Signing up for a remote Peloton bike fitting

 At first it was confusing to figure out where to go to sign up, because “virtual bike fit” or “remote bike fitting” wasn’t one of the options.
-So, I took a guess and clicked on the “coaching services” menu.
+So, I took a guess and clicked on the “services” menu.
+Bike Fit was one of my options.

 Underneath that picture you’ll find the button that reads, “Schedule a Fitting.”
 So, I clicked on it.